How to Color Fondant

 - I highly recommend wearing disposable GLOVES when coloring fondant, especially if you are making red or blue or any other dark shade.
-These colors will STAIN your nails and fingers and it takes quite a few washings to get rid of them
+These colors will STAIN your nails and fingers and it takes quite a few washings to get rid of them.

 - If your work area gets stained, just wiping with a wet cloth does NOT work well.
 However, these stains can easily be cleaned with some sort of a cleaning spray.
 I use Clorox sprays.

-- And finally, if you are planning on making a large quantity of the same colored fondant, it’s better to just add color when you are making marshmallow fondant.
+- Finally, if you are planning on making a large quantity of the same colored fondant, it’s better to just add color when you are making marshmallow fondant.
 You will already be kneading and mixing the marshmallows and sugar.
 So, you might as well add color too…just so you don’t have to do it later.

 The steps for coloring fondant are fairly simple.